 The Leonard Foundation is a private scholarship trust established in 1916 by the late Reuben Wells Leonard.
-Foundation offers financial assistance to university students who are experiencing specific financial difficulties.
-Full-time students who are enrolled in undergraduate or first professional degree program in a recognized Canadian college or university (AUCC) are eligible. applicants will be considered preference will be given to sons and daughters of clergy, teachers, military personnel, graduates of Royal Military College, members of the Engineering Institute of Canada and members of the Mining and Metallurgical Institute of Canada.
-The amount of assistance may vary depending on the applicant's financial situation, but in average, will be in the amount of \$1250.
-Applications must be submitted and an interview arranged with a Nominator nearest you (listed on insert in application) by March 15.
+The Foundation offers financial assistance to university students who are experiencing specific financial difficulties.
+Full-time students who are enrolled in an undergraduate or first professional degree program in a recognized Canadian college or university (AUCC) are eligible.
+All applicants will be considered but preference will be given to sons and daughters of clergy, teachers, military personnel, graduates of Royal Military College, members of the Engineering Institute of Canada, and members of the Mining and Metallurgical Institute of Canada.
+The amount of assistance may vary depending on the applicant's financial situation, but on average will be in the amount of \$1,250.
+Applications must be submitted and an interview arranged with the Nominator nearest you (listed on insert in application) by March 15.
+Applications for the Leonard